 NGF Top 100 Businesses in Golf

-While professional golf tours and major associations are unquestionably big businesses in their own right – from the PGA TOUR and LPGA to PGA of America and USGA – associations and organizations are recognized separately from the GOLF 100 in this year's version to provide greater focus on businesses and brands that sell products or services geared toward the commercial or recreational side of golf.
+While professional golf tours and major associations are unquestionably big businesses in their own right – from the PGA TOUR and LPGA to PGA of America and USGA – associations and organizations are recognized separately from the GOLF 100 to provide greater focus on businesses and brands that sell products or services geared toward the commercial or recreational side of golf.
 This also applies to agencies and prominent business partners and sponsors of major tours that are active and invested stakeholders in the game.

 Golf may be particularly unique in the number of different companies that contribute to its economy; perhaps no other sport has such a broad array of businesses tied to the recreational side of a game played by tens of millions.